sumerc/pycalltrak/README.md

 13700 call(s) in total.
 13650(99%) recurring call(s).
 ```

-Now if you enable lru_cache decorator which enables memoization on the function and re-run the example:
+If you enable lru_cache decorator which enables memoization on the function and re-run the example:
 ```
 449 call(s) in total.
 0(0%) recurring call(s).
 ```

-Now, if you would like to visualize the call graph at this point, pycalltrak already have outlined the x,y coords needed to print out the stats.
+If you would like to visualize the call graph at this point, pycalltrak already have outlined the x,y coords needed to print out the stats.
 If you want to do it in your own way, then you need to traverse the callgraph and decide the topology of the graph yourself.
 A simple example using a single coordinate to print out a Left-Aligned call graph:

 ```python
 for stat in stats: